You want smart political talk without the meltdowns?

 It's the desire to prevent these wars from breaking out and to end the ones that exist already.

-So um it's hard work.
+So it's hard work.

-Mr. President, Mr. President, you know, uh Marco just mentioned uh something that maybe we should uh talk about for just a second if we could, Mr. Prime Minister, and you're involved in it too, because you've been invol involved in the world and peace.
+Marco just mentioned something that maybe we should talk about for just a second if we could, Mr. Prime Minister.

-But I think we're doing very well with respect to Iran, and we're having very serious meetings.
+But I think we're doing very well with respect to Iran.

-And there are only two options, and the one option is not a good option.
+And the one option is not a good option.

-It's not a not a good option at all.
+It's not a good option at all.

-We could have a very, very good decision, and a lot of lives will be saved.
+We could have a very, very good decision.

 Mr. President, on the economy, there was a slowdown as it relates to home sales in the month of March, the slowest pace since 2009.

-No, they had very good numbers on housing today, extremely good numbers, and that's despite interest rates, because you know, if you look at what happened, everyone said, Oh, I said I was gonna get prices down.
+And that's despite interest rates, because, you know, if you look at what happened, everyone said, oh, I said I was going to get prices down.

 I did.

-Energy's down, and we're about sixty-four dollars a barrel when I came in and we were looking at eighty-nine, ninety, ninety-five dollars.
+We're about $64 a barrel when I came in, and we were looking at $89, $90, $95.

-And by the way, that helps us solve the war too.
+And by the way, that helps us solve the war, too.

-Uh groceries are down.
+Groceries are down.

 I said, I just got here.